RyuNesC/RyuNes/README.md

 ## Introduction

 Hello everyone, please call me Ryu.
-This is an Nes emulator I developed completely independently.
+This is an Nes emulator I developed independently.

 I wrote this emulator mainly out of personal interest.
 From start to finish, I completed the initial version independently, including learning Nes hardware, programming, and debugging.
 A so-called completely independent development means that all the code in the kernel (Nes) is developed by myself without using any third-party libraries.
 This includes the core of the game: CPU instruction set, PPU graphics processing unit, and APU sound processing unit, as well as the Nes-specific mapper mechanism.